ranile/BitchBot/readme.md

 * sayembed -> Have the bot say something in embeds.

     args: Takes a string as its argument and says it back in embeds
+* urban -> Looks up the given word on urban dictionary
 * rabbitman -> returns a rabbitman picture.
+* baby -> returns a *baby* picture.
+* toc -> Converts fahrenheit to celcius

+    args: Takes temperature in fahrenheit
+* tof -> Converts celcius to fahrenheit

+    args: Takes temperature in celcius
 * help -> Shows help message